 Tab Data Device Information General PDU information, such as model name, serial number, firmware version, hardware revision, and so on.
 Network The PDU specific network information, such as the current networking mode, IPv4 and/or IPv6 addresses and so on.

-This tab also indicates whether the PDU is part of an USB-cascading configuration.
-See Identifying Cascaded Devices (on page 127).
+Tab Data This tab also indicates whether the PDU is part of an USB-cascading configuration.
+See Identifying Cascaded Devices (on page 128).
+Outlets Each outlet's receptacle type, operating voltage and rated current.

-Tab Data Outlets Each outlet's receptacle type, operating voltage and rated current.
-Controllers Each outlet controller's serial number, board ID, firmware version and hardware version.
-Inlets Each inlet's plug type, rated voltage and current.
 Overcurrent Protectors Each overcurrent protector's type, rated current and the outlets that it protects.
+Controllers The metering controller's serial number, firmware and hardware version.
 Peripheral Devices Serial numbers, model names and firmware-related information of connected external devices, such as environmental sensor packages.
 Asset Strips Each asset sensor's ID, boot version, application version and protocol version.

-- 3. Enlarge the dialog if necessary. - 4.
-Click Close to quit the dialog.
+- 3. Enlarge the dialog if necessary.

+- 4. You can re-sort the list.

+- 5. Click Close to guit the dialog.